copsTvFan/cops-episode-guide/guide.md

   law and decided he likes this side better.
 When he was young cops where seen as heroes, how he looked at it.
 A man speeds on a motorcycle with a woman on the back who tries to get him to stop.
 He crashes and has warrants.
-- Palm Beach County FL (12:06 AM Domestic Disturbance Call) Kevin is drunk in a dirty vile trailer and he hits his girlfriend and pulls the phone out of the wall when she calls 911.
+- Palm Beach County, FL (12:06 AM Domestic Disturbance Call) Kevin is drunk in a dirty vile trailer and he hits his girlfriend and pulls the phone out of the wall when she calls 911.
 He just wants his beer and leaves, but she won't press charges.